 - 1Calculate Your Annual Flea and Tick Medication Costs

-Add up what you spend yearly on preventive treatments from your vet.
-CareCredit’s 2024 research shows flea and tick prevention runs $31 monthly for dogs and $28 for cats, which adds up to $372 per year for dogs and $336 for cats.
-Compare this amount to the wellness plan's annual coverage limit and monthly premium.
+Total what you spend yearly on preventive treatments.
+CareCredit's 2024 research puts flea and tick prevention at $31 a month for dogs and $28 for cats, which is $372 a year for dogs and $336 for cats.
+Compare that figure to the wellness plan's annual coverage limit and monthly premium before deciding.

 - 2Consider Your Location and Lifestyle

-Pets that live in wooded areas, warm climates or homes with yards are more likely to be exposed to parasites than indoor-only pets in apartments.
-Your vet may recommend year-round prevention in high-risk areas but seasonal treatment in cooler climates.
-Factor in how often your pet spends time outdoors or around other animals.
+Pets in wooded areas, warm climates or homes with yards are more exposed to parasites than indoor-only pets in apartments.
+Vets recommend year-round prevention in high-risk areas and seasonal treatment in cooler climates.
+How often your pet spends time outdoors or around other animals affects how much coverage you actually need.

 - 3Evaluate Your Current Financial Habits